 Boozy Cranberry Sauce

-2 12 oz bags fresh (or frozen) cranberries, washed and picked through
+- 2 12 oz bags cranberries or frozen cranberries, washed and picked through

-1" piece of ginger, unpeeled and sliced into 1/4" thick coins
+- 1" piece ginger unpeeled and sliced into 1/4" thick coins

 - In a medium saucepan, add the cranberries, sugar, ginger coins, cinnamon sticks, ground cinnamon, rosemary sprig, vanilla bean seeds and pod, salt, and orange rind.